Update: Peloton Treadmills Recalled

 Do I Have a Peloton Treadmill Lawsuit?
 Contact Our Lawyers Today.

 If your child or other loved one was harmed, you should contact an attorney immediately.
-You may be entitled to a settlement by filing a suit and our law firm can help.
+You may be entitled to a settlement for shock and emotional distress by filing a suit in district court and our law firms can help.